 If a company is outsourcing work to another country, the employees on that team will not speak English as their native language.
 To avoid verbal mistakes, pick a firm with English proficiency testing.

 Your company’s internal and external personality is defined by its organizational culture.
 It has a positive influence on staff and helps build an atmosphere of optimism that is difficult to resist.
-However, if your primary goal is to create a digital product, an outsourced team with its own culture may benefit.
+However, if your primary goal is to create a digital product that will transform your business, an outsourced team with its own culture may benefit.

 Outsourcing becomes more cost-effective than creating and maintaining an in-house development team over time.
 When it comes to technical work, overhead, staff acquisition, and middle management expenses are not your concern.